-- (1) The difference between (i) the sum of the Accumulated Value at Start of Year column plus the Compensatory column and (ii) the Accumulated Value at End of Year column is attributable to non-compensatory changes in the Corporation's accrued obligations during the year ended December 31, 2016. - (2) The difference between the Accumulated Value at Start of Year reported here and the Accumulated Value at End of Year reported in the 2015 management information circular for Messrs.
-Myers and McCaughey, Ms. DelBianco and Mr. McIntosh is attributable to different exchange rates used in the 2015 and 2016 management information circulars.
-The exchange rate used in the 2015 management information circulars.
-The exchange rate used in the 2015 management information circulars.
-The exchange rate used in the 2015 management information circulars.
+The difference between (i) the sum of the Accumulated Value at Start of Year column plus the Compensatory column and (ii) the Accumulated Value at End of Year column is attributable to non-compensatory changes in the Corporation's accrued obligations during the year ended December 31, 2017.
+The difference between the Accumulated Value at Start of Year reported here and the Accumulated Value at End of Year reported in the 2016 management information circular for Messrs.
+Myers, McCaughey and Lawless and Ms. DelBianco is attributable to different exchange rates used in the 2016 management information circular and in this Circular.
+The exchange rates used in the 2016 management information circular was \$1.00 = C\$5.13.243.